2007 Horatio Alger Award Winner

 "It's important to always have a goal in front of you."

 Sid Craig's mother came to North Dakota from Romania when she was 13.
 She immediately married and had a baby at age 14.
 Another son soon followed.
 These were Sid Craig's older half siblings.
-"My mother was a hard worker," says Craig.
+"My mother was a hard worker," said Craig.
 "She slowly brought over her entire family from the Old Country-her mother and her two brothers and a sister.
 She was working in a dress shop when she met my father, a gambler who had been able to save a small nest egg.
 My mother told him that if he quit gambling, married her, and bought her a dress shop in Canada, she would support him with her earnings and he would never have to work again.
 My father accepted her offer."
 After Craig's mother divorced her first husband, she and Craig's father moved to Vancouver, Canada, where Sid Craig was born.
 When he was two, the family moved to Alhambra, California.

 With dreams of her youngest child becoming the male version of Shirley Temple, Sid Craig's mother managed to get him into a few movies as a child.
 He was in six Our Gang comedies, also known as The Little Rascals series, and was in one movie with Bing Crosby.
 From age 13, he began working at regular jobs.
 He had a paper route and was also a box boy in a grocery store.